kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001184.JPG" class="mobile-zoom" loading="lazy" fetchpriority="low" />

 After a brutal initial ascent, we reach a flat section where we can accelerate and keep a better pace.
 The watch displays 10:42am and 1,040 feet of elevation gain (317m).
-After 3.44km, heartrate drops to 111bpm.
+After 3.44km, heart rate drops to 111bpm.
+The knot in my throat disappears and I can breathe again.
+The rain stopped and I realized it's been a while since I thought about it.

 <figure>
 <img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001209.JPG" loading="lazy" />